istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 other clusters?

 **Sending telemetry to external meshes**: Are you allowed to send telemetry data from your cluster to other clusters, from the security or compliance point of view?
-In particular, are your pods allowed to communicate with external meshes directly?
+In particular, are your pods allowed to communicate with external clusters directly?

 The following decision diagram instructs you on choosing the correct topology based on the answers to the questions